 Unfortunately, airlines often refer to extraordinary circumstances in order to scare off passengers.
 However, every situation is different and the decision as to whether or not one is entitled to compensation is not always black and white.
 Our team of experts is trained to analyse each situation and offer tailor-made advice.
 Flight-Delayed.co.uk is also able to corroborate the conditions in which a flight was operated, even if the airline has argued that the occurrence of an extraordinary circumstance happened on a previous leg of the aircraft’s itinerary.

-Some of the most common overuses of the “extraordinary circumstance” argument are: technical and operational issues, bad weather conditions on a previous flight, air traffic control restrictions on previous flights, overbookings and system failures.
+Some of the most common overuse of the “extraordinary circumstance” argument is technical and operational issues, bad weather conditions on a previous flight, air traffic control restrictions on previous flights, overbookings and system failures.
 As mentioned previously, every case is different and sometimes the airlines might be right.
 However, it is their obligation to prove the occurrence of an extraordinary circumstance.

 Assessment of legal validity